djbottrill/RP2040_Midi_Scanner/README.md

   the default settings section if required.

   The hardware is designed to connect the boards via a 10 way ribbon cable with odd cables being ground.
-The hardare has been tested with ribbon cables of uo to 4M length without problems, I2C pullup resistors of 10K ohms and fitted on each scanner board.
+The hardare has been tested with ribbon cables of up to 4M length without problems, I2C pullup resistors of 10K ohms and fitted on each scanner board.

   I2C protocol polls slave devices for 2 bytes at a time if the buffer is empty the slave returns the Midi channel and information about the slave type.